 In the party aisle, I also found a package of die cut graduation hats.
 I found one in the package just the right size for this album.
 I created a small graduation diploma out of white cardstock rolled up and tied with baker's twine!

 The last page has a unique flip-up style journaling spot.
 I created it this way to add interest to the album.
 I wanted the back page to look a little different and to have extra room for co-graduates to write congratulation wishes.

 Some things to note about the last page.

 - I used a decorative corner punch.
-Some of the other pages I used a corner rounder.
+For some of the other pages, I used a corner rounder.

 - I created handmade fabric flowers out of my die cuts and decorated them with bling.

 - The pockets throughout this album were created with envelopes.
 I glued the flaps of the envelopes down and cut off the top part.
 I adhered them to each base page before creating the photo mats.
 The tags slide with ease in the envelope pockets.

 - I also used acrylic sheets cut into two strips.
 They are at the beginning and end of the album, before the first and last page.
 I did that to help the base page slide around the rings with ease and without ripping.
 The acrylic strips help glide the pages easier.